Facts About Legal and Industry Requirements

 dangerous goods (i.e., the same categories of goods which require

-registration under 49 CFR 107.601), and/or certain toxins or biohazardous
+registration under 49 CFR 107.601), and/or certain toxins or

-materials, must provide training to those employees involved in or affected
+biohazardous materials, must provide training to those employees

-by the plan in the structure and implementation of such plan.
-(For toxins
+involved in or affected by the plan in the structure and implementation

-and biohazards requiring a security plan, refer to CDC maintained Select
+of such plan.
+(For toxins and biohazards requiring a security plan,

-Agent List, currently found under 42 CFR 72.6, soon to be under 42 CFR 73;
+refer to CDC maintained Select Agent List, found under 42 CFR 73; and

-and High Consequence Livestock Pathogens or High Consequence Plant
+High Consequence Livestock Pathogens or High Consequence Plant

-Pathogens lists, maintained by the USDA—see
+Pathogens lists, maintained by the USDA.

-Important: External training providers can provide training
+Important: External training providers can provide training in

-safety training for employees who have physical contact with hazmat
+employees who have physical contact with hazmat must focus on the particular

-must focus on the particular substances/products involved, and the safety
+substances/products involved, and the safety measures and rules implemented in

-training must generally be done by the employer or a contracted trainer
+a particular facility; accordingly, this training must generally be done by the

-in-plant, perhaps with the assistance of local first-responders (e.g., fire
+employer or a contracted trainer in-plant, perhaps with the assistance of local

-dept. hazmat team).
-Security plan training, if required, must be
+first-responders (e.g., fire dept. hazmat team).
+Security plan training,

-specific to the employer security plan in effect.
+if required, must be specific to the employer security plan in effect.

 - Alternate airfreight and ocean freight rules: For employees handling